launchdarkly/js-core/packages/store/node-server-sdk-redis/architecture.md

 ## Components

 RedisFeatureStoreFactory: Method which generates a factory which will build RedisFeatureStore instances.
+This is what is used by the end user in their SDK configuration to configure persistence.

-This is what is used by the end user in their SDK configuration.
+RedisBigSegmentStoreFactory: Method which generates a factory which will build RedisBigSegmentStore instances.
+This is what is used by the end user in their SDK configuration to configure big segments.

 LDRedisOptions: Configuration options passed to the factory to configure a RedisFeatureStore.